Cariboo Mountains

-The Cariboo Mountains are the northernmost subrange of the Columbia Mountains, which run down into the Spokane area of the United States and include the Selkirks, Monashees and Purcells.
+The Cariboo Mountains are the northernmost subrange of the Columbia Mountains, which run south into the Spokane area of the United States and include the Selkirks, Monashees and Purcells.
 The Cariboo Mountains are entirely within the province of British Columbia, Canada.
 The range is 7,700 km2 in area and about 245 km in length (southeast–northwest) and about 90 km at its widest (southwest–northeast).